FEniCS/spack-fenics/README.md

 [e]      ^builtin.apple-clang@17.0.0 build_system=bundle platform=darwin os=sequoia target=aarch64
 ```

+where `fenics.fenics-dolfinx` implies the use of the `fenics` repository.

 ## Uses

 1. Releasing Spack packages to users without waiting for PRs to be merged into